 Real Property Tax Foreclosure-

 Once a tax year is three years late, the county treasurer begins a foreclosure action.
-(RCW 84.64) Three years delinquent means that if the full year 2019 or any prior years are unpaid as of January 2022, foreclosure costs of approximately $1,100 per parcel begin to accrue.
+(RCW 84.64) Three years delinquent means that if the full year 2020 or any prior years are unpaid as of January 2023, foreclosure costs begin to accrue.
 Taxpayers can pay the "at risk" years only, to stop the foreclosure process, if paid by April 30th.

 As required by law, all parties with recorded legal interest (revealed by title search) are served by certified mail with a notice and summons.
 A notice and summons is also published in the local newspaper.
 (RCW 84.64.050)